Current and Future Real Estate Trends with Cory Thomas in April 2020

-As a real estate advisor and investor, Cory Thomas has a unique perspective on the impact the current pandemic has on the real estate market and shares some insights below.
+As a real estate advisor, investor, and co-founder of IPA 1031 Group, Cory Thomas has a unique perspective on the impact the current pandemic has on the real estate market and shares some insights below.
 With deep generational roots in Laguna Beach, he names Laguna as the “closest place to Hawaii on the Mainland.”

 From your perspective as a property management advisor, what are you currently seeing in this space?